aSolorzano20/OCP_1Z0_829_theory/Chapter-5-Methods/chapter_5_methods.md

 #### Access Modifiers
 - private The private modifier means the method can be called only from within the same class.
-- Package Access the method can be called only from a class in the same package. as package-private or default access.
+- package Access the method can be called only from a class in the same package. as package-private or default access.
 - protected can be called only from a class in the same package or a subclass.
 - public The public modifier means the method can be called from anywhere.
 <br>